Life (and work) in the fast lane

 Where does your passion for fast cars stem from?

 When I first bought the Leon, it was due for a new exhaust.
 My cousin fitted it for me while I stood by and watched.
-That was three years ago.
+That was five years ago.
 It sparked off a desire in me to keep improving the car little by little, so I taught myself how to do it.
 Now I carry out most of the mechanical work myself.
 But of course when you have 280 bhp at your fingertips, at some point you will want to test it out!
 That's what led to my first lap around the Nürburgring – and that was the start of a new passion.
 Practice makes perfect, and it wasn't long before I could keep up with the other drivers.
 It was a eureka moment for me.
 Next on my list is to fit a new chassis, which will bring down my lap times by another couple of seconds.

 High speeds, sharp corners: sounds quite dangerous…